The Central Enigma of Consciousness

 all Feynman space-time diagrams implicitly contain both the advanced and

-retarded solutions.
-For a photon, which is its own anti-particle, the advanced
+For a photon, which is its own

-and retarded solutions of electron-electron repulsion by exchanging virtual
+anti-particle, the advanced and retarded solutions of electron-electron

-particles fig 12(3a-c) are identical, as a negative energy advanced photon IS a
+repulsion by exchanging virtual particles fig 12(3a-c) are identical, as a

-positive energy retarded photon.
-Likewise electron scattering becomes positron
+negative energy advanced photon IS a positive energy retarded photon.
+Likewise

-creation-annihilation when time reversed (d).
-The delayed choice experiment and
+(d).
+The delayed choice experiment and quantum erasure, fig 12 (1,2) confirm

-quantum erasure, fig 12 (1,2) confirm that changes after emission, or even at
+that changes after emission, or even at absorption, can influence the path

-absorption, can influence the path taken by a photon or other exchanged
+taken by a photon or other exchanged particle [125].

 In John CramerÕs transactional